"The Strike" referred to above was the 50,000

 also became established.

-With the completion of the Trans-Canada Highway around
+With the completion and opening of the Trans-Canada Highway from

 of Schreiber were: